 <moduleName>:<path>.
-(See the Templates documentation.)
+(See the Templating documentation.)
 As a consequence the Blossom convention was updated.
 You now need to specify the ID explicitly on your controller:

-To add a controller as a template, simply add
+To make a controller function as a template, simply add the

 This controller will be exposed in Magnolia, showing up as 'Section Template'.
 Note that the 'id' follows a convention used in Magnolia: module name, followed by a path.
 For templates that you want to use for pages, the path needs to start with

 Where a page template is available for editors to use can be customized in two ways.
 Either using the site module and configure in the site definition or by using the

 @Available annotation.
 If the @Available is used it will override any setting in the site definition.
 Use it on a method in your controller that returns boolean.
 It can receive as arguments an argument of type